Muad-Dib89/Project-2---Oracle-of-Nonsense/README.md

 Project 2
 #Dashboard of economic sentiment on different asset classes

-Our project allows us to make future predictions on the value of various assets using historical data and the power of machine learning.
-We can use these predictions to
+This project allows us to make future predictions of the value of various assets using historical data and the power of machine learning.
+We can use these predictions to follow market trends and to anticipate asset values

 #	Data sources
 -	Crypto – BTC ETH ALPACI API